Wyre Forest District Council invests in Apprenticeships

 News release issued:

-For the eighth consecutive year, Wyre Forest District Council has pledged its support for employers within the district with an Apprenticeship Grant Scheme to financially support employers to recruit an apprentice.
+For the ninth consecutive year, Wyre Forest District Council has pledged its support for employers within the district with an Apprenticeship Grant Scheme to financially support employers to recruit an apprentice.

 The Wyre Forest District Council Apprenticeship Grant Scheme has supported more than 70 local employers, many of which have continued to employ their apprentice once they completed their programme.

 The scheme is open to businesses based in the Wyre Forest district, with up to 200 employees.
-The employer can access a £1,500 grant towards the cost of an apprentice who must live in the district.
+The employer can access up to £1,500 grant towards the cost of an apprentice who must live in the district.

 The WFDC Apprenticeship Grant Scheme supports a range of business sectors including digital marketing, social media, ICT, business administration and accountancy at Level Two and Level Three.

-Beth Newton, Apprenticeships Manager from Kidderminster College said:
+Melissa Yeomans, Apprenticeships Manager from Kidderminster College said,

-“Apprenticeships have moved on from what they used to be and are an exciting option for both apprentice and employer.
+“Apprenticeships are now an exciting option for both apprentice and employer.
 Apprenticeships are really important for our future economy and they can be employed at all different levels, from school leavers to people who want to further their careers or change career direction completely.

 “On an apprenticeship programme, individuals receive both on and off the job training which builds up the required knowledge, skills and behaviours that employers are looking for in today’s competitive job market.